 W.S.
-21-17-116 (f) - Under this provision, again similar to the WWAMI program, effective July 1, 2008, all loan repayments are to be credited to an account to be used by the University to fund loans under this program.
+21-17-116 (f) - Under this provision, again similar to the WWAMI program, all loan repayments are to be credited to an account to be used by the University to fund loans under this program.
 This provision requires the University to report to the Committee regarding expenditures from this account during the preceding fiscal year.